InRegards2Pluto/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Overview
-This analysis is part of a mock analysis of Amazon video game reviews written by members of the paid Amazon Vine program.
+The repository contains an analysis of Amazon video game reviews written by members of the paid Amazon Vine program.
 PySpark is used to perform the ETL process on a dataset retrieved from an AWS RDS instance.
 PySpark analyses were originally conducted within Google Colab and the code script is located in the [Amazon_Reviews_ETL.ipynb file](./Amazon_Reviews_ETL.ipynb).
 Transformed data frames are loaded into pgAdmin.
 Analysis of Vine reviews were executed in a [second Colab notebook](./Vine_Review_Analysis.ipynb).
 The following metrics were assessed for both paid and unpaid Vine reviews:
 - Total reviews
 - Number of 5-star reviews
 - Percentage of total reviews that were 5-star